 How to apply to universities in the USA

 Fancy taking a leap across the pond to study in America for your degree but aren't quite sure where to start?
-Here's everything you need to know about how to apply for unis in the USA.
+Here's everything you need to know about applying to universities in the USA.

-Ah, America: the home of Friends, The Simpsons and the internet (our favourite things).
+Ah, America: the home of Friends, The Simpsons and Hollywood.
 We don't blame you for wanting to go to university there.
-In fact, we're jealous we didn't do it ourselves. 😉
+In fact, we're jealous we didn't do it ourselves.

 Applying to a university in a different country can seem a bit scary but, fortunately, the US college application process is pretty straightforward.